-The type of tome that enthrals you from the very start, A Fine Balance is a beautifully written novel, with a legion of fans all over the globe; indeed it was only after I began reading it and posting about it on my Instagram that I learnt just how many people had been moved by Mistry’s poignant tale of Urban India.
+The type of tome that enthrals you from the very start, A Fine Balance by Rohinton Mistry is a beautifully written novel, with a legion of fans all over the globe; indeed it was only after I began reading it and posting about it on my Instagram that I learnt just how many people had been moved by Mistry’s poignant tale of Urban India.

 The story follows four main characters – widowed Dina Dalal, tailors Ishvar Darji and his nephew Omprakash Darji, and young student Maneck Kohlah who form an unlikely bond when circumstances see them living together in a small flat in an unidentified Indian city.
 Set against the backdrop of India’s two-year emergency the tale is an intricate one, that weaves political unrest and prejudice as the novels progresses.

-Breathtakingly beautiful, heartbreaking and masterfully written, A Fine Balance is about as perfect as a novel can get.
+Breathtakingly beautiful, heartbreaking and masterfully written, Rohinton Mistry’s A Fine Balance is about as perfect as a novel can possibly get.
 The sort of story that will stay with you long after you’ve turned the final page, it’s little wonder that so many readers love this tale quite as fiercely as they do.

-About A Fine Balance
+A Fine Balance Summary

 Set in mid-1970s India, A Fine Balance is a subtle and compelling narrative about four unlikely characters who come together in circumstances no one could have foreseen soon after the government declares a ‘State of Internal Emergency’.
 It is a breathtaking achievement: panoramic yet humane, intensely political yet rich with local delight; and, above all, compulsively readable.

-About Rohinton Mistry
+Rohinton Mistry Author Bio